If you are facing particular social difficulties, you can

 Cash

-and non-cash benefits are possible, e.g., health insurance
+in-kind benefits are available, e.g., health insurance

-contributions, clothing allowance, or pocket money for
+premiums, clothing allowance, or pocket money for

-inpatient accommodation
+inpatient care

 You do not have to meet any requirements to receive the initial consultation.